-- The application for recertification must be postmarked on or before the certification expiration date, or the late penalty will be imposed beginning on the day following the certification expiration date. - 2.
+- 1. The application for recertification must be postmarked on or before the certification expiration date or the late penalty will be imposed beginning on the day following the certification expiration date. - 2.
 A forty-five (45) day penalty period following the certification expiration date shall be allowed. - 3.
 During the penalty period of the certification, the professional may choose to do one of the following: - a.
-Renew the certification by submitting the required documentation of Professional Development, the recertification fee, and the penalty fee; or
+Renew the certification by submitting the required documentation of Professional Development, the recertification fee, and the penalty fee;

 - b.
-Apply for voluntary inactive status, if applicable; or - a.
+Apply for voluntary inactive status, if applicable; or - c.
 Allow the certification to lapse.
 Certification will lapse on the 46th day.
-If certification is lapses, the professional may again apply for certification whenever he/she believes that the criteria can be met.
-At that time, the professional may purchase a new application packet and begin the application process anew.
+If certification lapses, the professional may again apply for certification whenever he/she believes that the criteria can be met.
+At that time, the professional will begin the application process anew.